runlyio/core-dotnet/README.md

 * generating PDFs from a list of records in a database
 * handling ETL scenarios

 A Runly job takes this pattern and standardizes it into a base `Job` class.
-Making jobs run in a predictable way processing a list of items allows us to build lots of goodies on top of your core jobs.
+Building and running jobs in a predictable way like this allows us to build lots of goodies on top of your core jobs.
 Things like multi-threading, scaling work across different machines, and resiliency and fault-tolerance become almost trivial for you to implement.

 In fact, we have done exactly that and built a whole platform on top of this core OSS project.